syntaxsurge/FlareCred/README.md

     *   PENDING – user selects an issuer to review the credential.
     *   Issuer _Approve_ → VC hashed, `CredentialNFT.mintCredential()`, status → VERIFIED, Flarescan link and VC JSON exposed.
     *   Issuer _Reject_ → status → REJECTED, no on-chain record.
 *   **AI Skill-Check** – provably-random quiz whose question order is seeded by Flare RNG.
-After GPT-4o grades the answer, the backend _only_ returns an ECDSA signature from a PLATFORM\_ROLE account when the score ≥ 70. `CredentialNFT.mintCredential()` requires that signature, so any attempt to call the contract directly—without passing the quiz—reverts, eliminating “self-mint” cheating.
+After GPT-4o grades the answer, the backend _only_ returns an ECDSA signature from a PLATFORM\_ROLE account when the score ≥ 70. `CredentialNFT.mintCredential()` requires that signature, so any attempt to call the contract directly—without passing the quiz—reverts, eliminating "self-mint” cheating.
+*   **AI Profile Summary** – one-click GPT-4o service that produces a concise 120-word third-person overview; the result is cached via a SHA-256 hash of the bio + credential list and limited to two generations per UTC day.
 *   **Highlights** – drag up to 5 _Experience_ and 5 _Project_ credentials onto the public profile.
 *   **Activity Log** – DID creation, credential lifecycle, subscription events.